Treating Substance-Induced Psychosis and Psychotic Disorders

-Welcome to Engage Wellness Acton’ page on Dual Diagnosis Psychotic Disorders.
+Welcome to Engage Wellness Acton’s page on Dual Diagnosis Psychotic Disorders.

 A dual diagnosis is a group of diagnoses typically including addiction or substance use disorder and a co-occurring mental health condition.
 Since one often feeds on the other, individuals with a dual diagnosis of addiction and a psychiatric disorder may need ongoing support in the form of rehab to overcome both conditions.